marqrdt/baeldung-articles/bash-useful-utilities/content.md

 ### Improving our output

 The command above is useful, but it can be difficult to inspect if the directory contains a large number of sub-folders.
 We'll further tailor the command to sort the output using the **sort** command.
 The **sort** command takes several options.
 We'll look at two very useful ones.
-First, we'll add **-g**.
+First, we'll add **-h**.
 Like the same option in the **du** command, this option performs a **h**uman-readable sort, and can properly sort file sizes, sorting **373M** before **5.0G**, etc. Here's what the previous listing would look like when we pipe through **sort -h**:

 ```
 me@myhost:~ find . -maxdepth 1 -exec du -sh {} \; | sort -h